 Please pay careful attention to the due dates for the various practice quizzes, assignments, and exams.
-Note that the schedule is subject to minor changes and any changes will be noted in "Announcements" near the top of the course Moodle page.
+Note that the schedule is subject to minor changes and any changes will be noted under "Announcements on the course Moodle page.

-Week #1: August 26-31
+Week #1: January 11-16